dzikrimustaqim/mds-logbook/README-Docker.md

 - MySQL is preconfigured with database `logbook`, user `mds`, password `mdspass` and root password `root` on port 3306.
 - The Dockerfile uses PHP 8.2 FPM and installs common extensions required by Laravel.
 Composer binary is copied from the official Composer image.
 - For production use, you should harden credentials, set APP_KEY, disable APP_DEBUG and tune PHP and Nginx settings.

-If you'd like, I can:
-- Wire up a Dockerfile step that runs `composer install` inside the image and builds assets.
-- Add a named `.env` override or a makefile/task to simplify developer experience.